-- (a) Despite the minimum parcel size requirements established within the zoning bylaw, subdivision of land within the Westside subarea to a parcel size of less than 120 hectares is not generally supported, with the exception of subdivision for a relative and sections 4.3(5)(c) (e). - (b) In order to keep grazing cattle off of private lands, the landowner is responsible for incorporating sufficient controls, such as fencing and cattle guards. - (c) Subdivision of lands shown in Figure 7 is generally not supported within the RDEK.
-Should single family or greater densities be proposed for the parcels, annexation by the District of Invermere is supported in order to provide appropriate levels of community servicing.
+- (d) Despite the minimum parcel size requirements established within the zoning bylaw, subdivision of land within the Westside subarea to a parcel size of less than 120 hectares is not generally supported, with the exception of subdivision for a relative and sections 4.3(5)(a) (c). - (e) In order to keep grazing cattle off of private lands, the landowners are is responsible for incorporating sufficient controls, such as fencing and cattle guards. - (f) A rezoning application for Lot 1, District Lot 347, Plan X11, shown in Figure 10, to facilitate subdivision as per the 1976 Agricultural Land Commission approval #4667/76 may be supported.